radovan994/capstone--2-project/README.md

 The dependency file req.txt is a conda environment that I use for multiple projects, it's advisable to just use your tf environment.

 For building docker image and testing it, refer to section below.
-Test images can be found simply by Googling the desired fruit
+Test images can be found simply by Googling the desired fruit.
-Likewise, you can also test the deployed AWS Lambda function with the API access link in test-AWS-API.py, alternatively you can follow section below to test the API.
+Likewise, you can also test the deployed AWS Lambda function with the API access link in test-AWS-serverless.py, alternatively you can follow section below to test the API.
 Below image shows testing of the API within AwS:
 ![lambda image](https://i.imgur.com/Dw7l7fD.png)

 ## To test the model locally (without Docker):